Comcast announces its new wireless business, Xfinity Mobile

 Facebook Messenger’s AI “M” suggests features to use based on your convos

-Comcast, the cable company with the notorious reputation for poor customer service, now wants to be your cellular provider, as well.
+Comcast, a cable company notorious for poor customer service, now wants to be your cellular provider, as well.
 The company today announced its new business, Xfinity Mobile, a wireless service offering unlimited data plans at $65 per line, that can be brought down to $45 per line for customers that subscribe to Comcast’s high-end X1 packages.

 The service will run over top Verizon’s network*, but will also include access to Comcast’s existing 16 million Wi-Fi hotspots already offered to current customers.
 If you’re on the wireless network and enter an area where Comcast’s Wi-Fi coverage is available, your phone will auto-connect to the hotspot, giving you a better connection.